shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * Our 'options' aren't going to make much sense with other compilers (if we want the standard to be more broadly applicable)
 * The options we have will not remain static
 * Having an indirection is useful from an application development and shipping perspective
-* That the *name* perhaps doesn't always have to indicate every aspect of a compilation
+* That the *name* perhaps doesn't always have to indicate every aspect of a compilation from the point of view of the application

 One idea touched on in this document is to move 'naming' into a user space problem.
 That compilations are defined by the combination of 'named' options.
 In order to produce a shader cache name we have a concatination of names.
 The order can be user specified.
 Order could also break down into "directory" hierarchy as necessary.